ictvoip/ictvoip-docs/docs/source/admin/client_services.rst

 .. warning::

    Deleting a tenant in Client Services cascades to the local FusionPBX user records stored in WHMCS.
-When the tenant is deleted, all ``mod_ictvoipbilling_fpbx_users`` entries linked to that tenant are also removed.
+When the tenant is deleted, all local user records linked to that tenant are also removed.
 If the **Delete from FusionPBX** option is selected, the domain and any selected associated objects (such as extensions) are removed from the PBX as well.

 .. _client_services_manage_tenant_users: